RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

 \subsubsection{Single Positive Label Assignment}

 In order to prevent numerical regression conflicts caused by multiple positive samples, single positive sample allocation strategy has been designed.
 The fundamental characteristic of a single positive sample is that, for each ground-truth object, there is only one positive anchor point corresponding to it, which contributes to the gradient of the loss in each training iteration.
 Four methods have been proposed successively to alleviate the inconsistency between foreground-background classification and box regression mentioned in the previous discussion.
 The experiment shows that abandoning the center prior can most effectively alleviate the consistency issue between object detection and regression.
+The proposed four methods share the same training framework as below: